blogic-cz/widget-examles/README.md

 **🚀 You can also see this demo live at [https://blogic-cz.github.io/widget-examles/](https://blogic-cz.github.io/widget-examles/)**

 - ✅ Both integration modes (default button vs custom trigger)
-- ✅ Mode switching between different configurations using `chatWidgetInstance.init()`
+- ✅ Mode switching between different configurations using `chatWidgetInstance.processCommand(["init", config])`
 - ✅ Context management examples
 - ✅ All available API commands with visual feedback using `chatWidgetInstance.processCommand()`
 - ✅ Event listeners for all events including `conversationUpdate` (e.g., `chatWidgetInstance.addEventListener(...)`)